-PCP, as defined by the Code, "means a process for planning and supporting the person receiving services that builds upon his or her capacity to engage in activities that promote community life and that honors the person's choices, and abilities.
-The PCP process involves families, friends, and professionals as the person desires or requires."
-MCL 330.1700(g).
+PCP, as defined by the MMHC, "'Person-centered planning' means a process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and that honors the individual's preferences, choices, and abilities.
+The person-centered planning process involves families, friends, and professionals as the individual desires or requires."
+MHC 330.1700(g).

-The Code also requires use of PCP for development of an Individual Plan of Services:
+The MMHC also requires use of PCP for development of an IPOS:

 "(1) The responsible mental health agency for each recipient shall ensure that a PCP process is used to develop a written individual plan of services in partnership with the recipient.
 A preliminary plan shall be developed within 7 days of the commencement of services or, if an individual is hospitalized for less than 7 days, before discharge or release.
 The individual plan of services shall consist of a treatment plan, a support plan, or both.
 A treatment plan shall establish meaningful and measurable goals with the recipient.
 The individual plan of services shall address, as either desired or required by the recipient, the recipient's need for food, shelter, clothing, health care, employment opportunities, educational opportunities, legal services, transportation, and recreation.
 The plan shall be kept current and shall be modified when indicated.
-The person in charge of implementing the plan of services shall be designated in the plan."
+The individual in charge of implementing the plan of services shall be designated in the plan."
 MCL 330.1712.

-The HCBS Final Rule does not define PCP, but does require that the process be used to plan for Medicaid-funded services and supports.
+The HCBS Final Rule does not define PCP but does require that the process be used to plan for Medicaid-funded services and supports.
 42 CFR 441.725.
 The HCBS Final Rule also sets forth the requirements for using the process.
-These requirements are included in the PCP Values and Principles and Essential Elements below.
+These requirements are included in the PCP Values and Principles that Guide the PCP Process and the Essential Elements of the PCP Process below.